Take This Waltz (film)

 Take This Waltz is a 2011 romantic comedy-drama film written, produced, and directed by Sarah Polley.
-The film centres on Margot, a 28-year-old freelance writer who lives in a charming house on a leafy street in Toronto's Little Portugal neighbourhood, as she struggles with and examines her feelings for Lou, her husband of five years, while exploring a new relationship with Daniel, an artist and rickshaw driver who lives across the street.
+The film centres on Margot, a 28-year-old freelance writer who lives in Toronto's Little Portugal neighbourhood, as she struggles with and examines her feelings for Lou, her husband of five years, while exploring a new relationship with Daniel, an artist and rickshaw driver who lives across the street.

 The film stars Michelle Williams, Seth Rogen, Luke Kirby, and Sarah Silverman.

 Plot

 While touring the historic town of Louisburg in Nova Scotia, Canada on an assignment, freelance writer Margot has a couple of chance encounters with Daniel, an artist and rickshaw operator.
 They run into each other again on the airplane from Halifax to Montreal, and then to Toronto.
 When the pair return home, they agree to split a cab, and an attraction between the two becomes obvious.
 Margot learns that Daniel actually lives across the street from her.
 Before she departs the cab, she tells him, “I’m married."

 Margot has been married to Lou for almost five years.
 The couple has settled into a comfortable but unexciting routine, though their love for each other seems genuine.
 Lou is intensely focused on his efforts to write a cookbook.
-The couple is also extremely close with Lou's family, with Margot's best friend being Lou's sister Geraldine, a recovering alcoholic.
+The couple is also extremely close with Lou's family, with Lou's sister Geraldine being Margot's best friend, a recovering alcoholic.

 Meanwhile, Margot and Daniel continue spending time with each other, with Margot confiding to Daniel about her fears and her writing.
-At one point when the pair are out day drinking, Margot jokes to Daniel that she will kiss him in 30 years in the year 2040 at the Louisburg lighthouse, because after 35 years of faithful marriage, she will have earned a kiss from him.
-Daniel is regretful that Margot is married, but does not get physically intimate with her.
+At one point when the pair is out day drinking, Margot jokes to Daniel that she will kiss him in 30 years in the year 2040 at the Louisburg lighthouse, because after 35 years of faithful marriage, she will have earned a kiss from him.
+Daniel is resentful of the fact that Margot is married, but does not get physically intimate with her.

 On the night of Margot and Lou’s anniversary, Daniel offers to take the couple to their anniversary date at a movie theater on his rickshaw.
 Though Margot declines, Lou—unaware of the relationship between his wife and Daniel—happily accepts, and the couple is taken to their destination by Daniel.
 Margot and Daniel grow increasingly closer, sharing a wordless moment in a swimming pool and eventually spending an entire day together on a romantic picnic and at one of Margot’s favorite places, an amusement park ride.
 At the end of the night, Margot enters Daniel's house and sits on his bed, but she breaks down crying over the possibility of hurting Lou and leaves before anything physical happens.